How to Change GRUB Menu Font Size on Linux

 • -s: Sets the size of the generated font

-• -o: Sets the commandโ€™s output to a file, providing the full path to the directory where we want it to be created.
+• -o: Sets the commandโ€™s output to a file, providing the full path to the directory we want to create.

-Let’s now list the contents of “/boot/grub” to ensure the newly generated font was successfully created in it.
+Let’s now list the contents of “/boot/grub” to ensure that the newly generated font was successfully created there.

 The โ€œdejavu-sans-mono.pf2โ€ font file was successfully created.